flowr-analysis/flowr/wiki/Capabilities.md

-_This document was generated automatically from '/home/runner/work/flowr/flowr/src/documentation/print-capabilities-markdown.ts' on 2024-09-27, 07:13:49 UTC summarizig flowR's current capabilities (version: 2.0.25)._
+_This document was generated from 'src/documentation/print-capabilities-markdown.ts' on 2025-01-20, 11:18:08 UTC summarizing flowR's current capabilities (v2.2.1)._

 The code-font behind each capability name is a link to the capability's id.
 This id can be used to reference the capability in a labeled test within flowR.
 Besides, we use colored bullets like this: